 Cigarettes and cars – same same, but different

 It is dangerous to burn tobacco and fossil fuels.
 But cars are useful, while cigarettes are not.
 Another difference: there is health information and warning labels on cigarettes packages, but nothing of the sort on fuel pumps – up until now.
-Next year, Sweden will be the first country in the world with environmental information on the pump.
-Cambridge, Massachusetts, may very soon become the first place in the world with warning labels.
+Sweden is the first country in the world with environmental information on the pump.
+Cambridge, Massachusetts, is the first place in the world with warning labels.
 Read more.

 Roundtable in Vienna